nicnosis/iu-courses/j362/j362-syllabus.md

 I am willing to adapt projects to fit the professional interests of students - we may focus on journalism, animation, data manipulation, or any number of other topics.
 Because this course aims to provide tangible skillsets and viable portfolio pieces, the instructor aims to provide projects that will prove enticing or useful to those considering working in the industry.

-#### Project 1
+#### Project 1 - Pen Tool, and Basic Visual Elements
-Typography - Pixel font
+Students will use **Illustrator** with primitive shapes (circles, squares, polygons) to produce a work of art.
+Focus is on mastery of the pen tool, object manipulation in Illustrator, and communicating a lot with few visual elements.

-#### Project 2
+#### Project 2 - Visual Narrative - Triptych
-Triptych
+Students will use **Illustrator** produce a three-panel triptych depicting their past, present, and future with visual language.

-#### Project 3
+#### Project 3 - Data-driven Narrative - Tableau
-Tableau
+Students will use **Tableau Public** or another visualization tool to create a data-driven story.

-#### Project 4
+#### Project 4 - Web Interactivity
-Use JS

-*Students can gain extra points by using a CSS precompiler such as SCSS/SASS or Stylus.*
+Students will use **JavaScript** to create an interactive web experience.
+For example, a student might use **P5.js** to create an animated scene on an HTML5 canvas.
+Students may also take a previous project and enhance it or add interactivity (e.g., adding interactivity to your triptych.)

-#### Topics for Project 4
+#### Project Modification
-Project 4 will be chosen by the student.
-This course is relatively flexible with respect to creative boundaries, and students are welcome to propose their own projects.
-Many students will choose to build on existing sites, others may aim to focus on a specific facet of web development.
+This course is relatively flexible with respect to creative boundaries, and students may pursue their own creative vision for Project 4.
+Many students will choose to build on existing projects, others may aim to focus on a specific facet of media.
 I will attempt to cater to the interests and skillsets of the class as a whole.
-JavaScript libraries are likely to be used in some capacity.

-Some potential topics:

- * C3, D3, Dimple or any other visualization library
- * ScrollMagic
- * P5.js, P5-game
- * Leaflet - Interactive Maps
- * VideoJS
- * PHP
- * WordPress
- * RemarkJS

 ### In-class Activities
 Participation is an important element of this class.
-It is not enough to read about web design and its constituent languages; one must actively practice and hone their skills to be successful.
+It is not enough to listen to lectures or read books; one must actively practice and hone their skills to be successful.
 Many of our classes will focus on the completion of certain exercises, tutorials, and discussions.

 ### Final
-There is no final exam for this class, the date of the final exam will be used to analyze and critique your fourth and final project.
+There is no final exam for this class, the date of the final exam will be used to analyze and critique your fourth project, as well as show your progress throughout the semester.

 ## Grade